 A good, organic mulch will help to retain soil moisture and help feed the trees.
 Water well during the summer months.

 Pruning pomegranates is not usually necessary.
 If you do decide to prune for shape then remember that pomegranates fruit on wood that is more than a year old.
 If you over-prune then you could remove all chance of fruit for quite some time.

 Pomegranates can be harvested in the autumn with secateurs when the crown at the base of the fruit has become curled and brown.
-Scoop out the flesh and seeds and scatter them over your salads, breakfasts, or desserts.
+The fruits of a pomegranate tree are lovely eaten ripe from the tree, but they have plenty of other uses besides.
+For example, you can scoop out the flesh and seeds and scatter them over your salads, breakfasts, or desserts.

 Although pomegranates do well in shady spots of UK gardens, you should certainly consider growing pomegranate trees in a polytunnel for guaranteed fruit each year.
 Pomegranates taste even more delicious when picked ripe from the tree, and the year-round colours the tree provides are enough to brighten up your polytunnel each season.
 Good luck!